Reverse Engineering

 To make things better or possibly worse, I bought the Vision series 12mm as a cine-wide angle, because at the time (pre 14mm Spectrum), it was the only option and it gave all three cams a matching cine lens at once.

-I toyed with returning it, but it did not seem to effect the lenses optics or functioning such as they are, so I decided it was a reasonable compromise buy in a possibly poorly planned direction and in a little bit of a funk I cut it a hole in my cine lens case and moved on.
+I toyed with returning it, but it did not seem to effect the lenses optics or functioning such as they are, so I decided that as it was a compromise buy anyway, made in a possibly poorly planned direction, I would keep it and in a little bit of a funk I cut it a hole in my cine lens case and moved on.

 Buying two Hope series lenses, I decided to give it another go, maybe tighten the mount, maybe shim it and also really test it properly to see if it is the all-purpose wide angle I need in a serious MFT kit.
 I am suspicious that it is incorrectly attached, so I might fiddle.

-The Hope series has a 10mm, that is too wide for my needs and is the only lens in the range that gets some mixed reviews (seems it is not as fast as it says it is).
+The Hope series has a 10mm, that is too wide for my needs and is the only lens in the range that gets some mixed reviews (seems it is not as fast as it says it is, which as a T-stop marked lens is a little cheeky).

 The Vision series are a mixed bunch.
-Some are stable lenses (35), some have “character” in abundance (25 and 50).
-The 12mm seemed to be more like the Spectrums, reliable, stable and well corrected like the 35.
-The light above is late evening and warm overhead, so no colour cast at play.
+Some are stable lenses (12 and 35), some have “character” in abundance (25 and 50).
+The 12mm seems to be more like the Spectrums, reliable, stable and well corrected.
+The light above is late evening and warm overhead, so mixed colour casts at play.
 Close focus is meant to be excellent.

 The edges above are interesting, but not unpleasant.